StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 * Content - In static sites
 * Representational language (as is CSS).
 (The others are procedural.)

 The key thing is **semantic markup**.
 This means that meaning is embedded in the symbols we use for our content.
+When you write HTML, you inject meaning.

+HTML isn't not done  -- it's growing.
+The [standards body](https://www.w3.org/standards/webdesign/htmlcss) comes up with a consensus that reflects use in the real world.
+For example, after enough people kept giving divs a class of "article," the stnadards body added an "article" element in HTML5.
+(They also added header, footer, etc.) HTML5 eschews the use of "div" if somethimg more specific exists.

+Two goals:

+1. Mark up HTML so that it has meaning, not just looks.
+2. Write HTML that's only about content.
+(The content has to make sense without the style sheet.)

 In learning all our programming languages, we'll look for patterns.
 The brain connects new things to other things it already knows.
 We will find similar things in all our languages, but they may look different in each.